-If you are going for an operation, including minor surgery and dental work, inform your doctor or dentist that you are on Etoposide treatment.
+If you are going for an operation, including minor surgery and dental work, inform your doctor or dentist that you are taking Etoposide.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-Your blood pressure must be checked regularly as it may reach to unsafe levels.
-Your doctor may also need to do blood tests, liver and kidney function tests.
-Your doctor will advise you about how often you need to have these tests.
+- Your doctor may also need to do blood tests, liver and kidney function tests.
+Your doctor will advise you about how often you will need to have these tests.